nextstrain/ncov-ingest/README.md

  2. Discover metadata that needs fixing.
  3. Update `source-data/gisaid_annotations.tsv`.
  4. Push changes to `master` and re-download `gisaid/metadata.tsv`.

-## Configuring alerts for new GISAID data from specific location hierarchy areas

-Some Nextstrain team members may be interested in receiving alerts when new GISAID strains are added from specific locations, e.g. Portugal or Louisiana.
-To add a custom alert configuration, create a new entry in `new-sequence-alerts-config.json`.
-Each resolution (region, division, country, location) accepts a list of strings of areas of interest.
-Note that these strings must match the area name exactly.

-To set up custom alerts, you'll need to retrieve your Slack member ID.
-Note that the `user` field in each alert configuration is for human use only -- it need not match your Slack display name or username.
-To view your Slack member ID, open up the Slack menu by clicking your name at the top, and then click on 'View profile'.
-Then, click on 'More'.
-You can then copy your Slack member ID from the menu that appears.
-Enter this into the `slack_member_id` field of your alert configuration.

 ## Rerunning Nextclade ignoring cache after Nextclade dataset is updated